Low Carbon Fishing Fleet Fellowship

 Ideal candidates will:

-• Have a keen desire to learn and support the learning of others.
+Demonstrate open-mindedness and respect for others, and have a keen desire to learn and support the learning of others.

 Host Organizations

 Fellows are strongly encouraged to affiliate with a membership-based fishermen’s association within their state for the duration of the fellowship.
-Fellows may in some cases receive their stipend through their host organization.
-In some states, a small stipend may be available to host organizations to offset the burden of hosting a fellow.

 The ideal host organization will lend support to the fellow’s state-level or fleet-level action agenda project by orienting the fellow to the state’s policy landscape, providing guidance on workshop planning and participant recruitment, and sharing feedback on drafts of the action agenda.
 The ideal host organization will see value in this work for its members and will commit to co-publishing the action agenda with the fellow (while also respecting the fellow’s leadership in this effort) and helping the action agenda gain traction with policy makers.